-We set our constant parameters $(T{AVI} = 120, \alpha = 1, \beta =$ $1, \gamma = 0.8$) based on the experience of two of the authors using the system.
+We set our constant parameters ($T{AVI} = 120$, $\alpha = 1.5$, $\beta = 0.8$, $\gamma = 1.5$) based on the experience of two of the authors using the system.
 These parameters were subsequently used when conducting a user study to evaluate the system (Section 4).
-Ideally, we would empirically evaluate the sensitivity of UDFS1 (and UDFS2) performance to these parameters.
+Ideally, we would empirically evaluate the sensitivity of UDFS1 performance to these parameters.
 However, it is important to note that any such study would require having real users in the loop, and thus would be quite slow.
-Testing five values of each parameter on 20 users would require 312 days (based on 8 users/ day and 45 minutes/user).
+Testing five values of each parameter on 20 users would require 312 days (based on 8 users/day and 45 minutes/user).
 For this reason, we decided to choose the parameters based on qualitative evaluation by the authors and then "close the loop" by evaluating the whole system with the choices.

-Figure 2(a) illustrates the execution of the UDFS1 and Windows DVFS algorithms for a typical user during the FIFA game task.
+Figure 3(a) illustrates the execution of the UDFS1 and Windows DVFS algorithms for a typical user during the FIFA game task.
 Note that Windows DVFS causes the system to run at the highest frequency during the whole execution period except the first few seconds.
-On the other hand, the UDFS1 scheme causes the processor frequency to increase only when the user expresses discomfort (by pressing F11).
+On the other hand, the UDFS1 scheme causes the processor frequency to increase only when the user expresses discomfort (by pressing the F11 key).
 Otherwise, it slowly decreases.

-2.2.2 UDFS2 Algorithm
+3.2.2 UDFS2 Algorithm

 UDFS2 tries to find the lowest frequency at which the user feels comfortable and then stabilize there.
 For each frequency level possible in the processor, we assign an interval t_i , the time for the algorithm to stay at that level.
 If no user feedback is received during the interval, the algorithm reduces the frequency from r_i to r{i+1} , i.e., it reduces the frequency by one level.
-The default adapts to, and exploits, these variations.
-Despite these known efinterval is 10 seconds for all levels.
-If the user is irritated at fects of process variation and temperature on minimum stable control level r_i , we update all of our intervals and the current frequency level as follows:
+The default interval is 10 seconds for all levels.
+If the user is irritated at control level r_i , we update all of our intervals and the current frequency level via:

-$$\begin{aligned} & \tau{i-1} &= \alpha t{i-1} \\ & t_k &= \beta t_k, \forall k : k \neq i-1 \\ & i &= \min(i-1,0) \end{aligned}$$
+$$\begin{array}{rcl} t{i-1} & = & \alpha t{i-1} \\ t_k & = & \beta t_k, \forall k.k \neq i-1 \\ i & = & \min(i-1,0) \end{array}$$

-Here $\alpha > 1$ is the rate of interval increase and $\beta < 1$ is rate of interval decrease.
-In our study, $\alpha = 2.5$ and $\beta = 0.8$.
+Here $\alpha>1$ is the rate of interval increase and $\beta<1$ is rate of interval decrease.
+In our study, $\alpha=2.5$ and $\beta=0.8$.
 This strategy is motivated by the conjecture that the user was comfortable with the previous level and the algorithm should spend more time at that level.
 Again, because users would have to be in the inner loop of any sensitivity study, we have chosen the parameters qualitatively and evaluated the whole system using that choice, as described in Section 4.

-Figure 2(b) illustrates the execution of the algorithm for a representative user in the FIFA game task.
+Figure 3(b) illustrates the execution of the algorithm for a representative user in the FIFA game task.
 Note that UDFS2 settles to a frequency of approximately 1.86 GHz, after which little interaction is needed.